eriktja/TheGameEngine/README.md

 1. Clone the repository.
 2. Open the project in your favorite IDE
 >This Framework use Java.awt which is native to Java Development Kit.
-> <br>__If you are using the demo:__
+> <br>__If you want to try the demo:__
+3. View the image at the end of the readme.md
-3. Build the project and run Main.java.
+4. Build the project and run Main.java.
-4. Get to know the framework by making changes and new implementations.
+5. Get to know the framework by making changes and new implementations.

 ## Making a game